aws/aws-sdk-go/README.md

 When using the SDK you'll generally need your AWS credentials to authenticate with AWS services.
 The SDK supports multiple methods of supporting these credentials.
-By default the SDK will source credentials automatically from its default credential chain.
+By default, the SDK will source credentials automatically from its default credential chain.
 See the session package for more information on this chain, and how to configure it.
 The common items in the credential chain are the following:

-  * Environment Credentials - Set of environment variables that are useful when sub processes are created for specific roles.
+  * Environment Credentials - Set of useful environment variables when subprocesses are created for specific roles.

   * Shared Credentials file (~/.aws/credentials) - This file stores your credentials based on a profile name and is useful for local development.

   * EC2 Instance Role Credentials - Use EC2 Instance Role to assign credentials
-    to application running on an EC2 instance.
+    to the application running on an EC2 instance.
 This removes the need to manage credential files in production.

 Credentials can be configured in code as well by setting the Config's Credentials